Green Hummus

 Will this hummus turn brown from the avocado?

-The lemon juice in the recipe (from 1½ lemons) helps slow the browning of the avocado.
-The notes say it keeps in an airtight container in the refrigerator for up to 3 days — press a layer of plastic wrap directly onto the surface of the hummus before sealing to minimize browning.
+The lemon juice (from 1½ lemons) helps slow the browning of the avocado.
+It keeps in an airtight container in the refrigerator for up to 3 days — press a layer of plastic wrap directly onto the surface of the hummus before sealing to minimize browning.

 Leave a Reply